NativeScript/nativescript-app-templates/packages/template-master-detail-kinvey-ng/README.md

 # NativeScript with Angular Master Detail Template
 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.

 This Master-Detail template is a fundamental building block for any app that displays collection of objects and their details and need to work both in online and offline mode while utilizing Kinvey as a backend.
+The template uses a RadListView component to display the master list.
+The RadListView component is part of [Progress NativeScript UI](https://github.com/telerik/nativescript-ui-feedback).

 <img src="/tools/assets/phone-masterDetail-ios.png" height="400" /><img src="/tools/assets/phone-masterDetail-detail-ios.png" height="400" />